matsredman/Documentation/links.md

 curl -o <respone-file> <ip-address-or-host-name> # Saving the response to a file curl -I <ip-address-or-host-name> # Get the header of the response curl --header "Content-Type:application/json" -X POST -d param=value1 <ip-address-or host-name>
+curl -v https://emkc.org/api/v2/piston/runtimes # -v Shows the handshakes and all the headers verbose mode
 ```

 ### Analyse a unit on the network